Focus on positive experiences, valuable offers, and building community to drive customer loyalty. Read how SheerID can help you grow customer loyalty.

 Complicated customer loyalty systems generally confuse customers and make them less likely to sign up or continue using your program.
-To ensure your discounts and rewards are successful, keep your system extremely basic and keep everything transparent and consistent help to avoid any misunderstandings.
+To ensure your discounts and rewards are successful, keep your system extremely basic and keep everything transparent and consistent to help avoid any misunderstandings.

 Make Your Offers Exclusive

-Offering general customer loyalty programs can be very effective, but you can take it one step further by offering rewards to specific markets, like teachers, students, the military, or even your VIPs.
+Offering general customer loyalty programs can be very effective, but you can take it one step further by offering rewards to specific groups, like teachers, students, the military, or even your VIPs.
 These segments respond well when they see brands providing them with exclusive discounts—in fact, 84% of teachers said that they are more loyal to brands that offer teacher discounts.

 Even if online communities have yet to take off or shared values aren’t readily apparent, brands can forge deeper connections with customers by reaching out to them based on the communities they’re already part of through identity marketing.

 Identity marketing ties personalized offers directly—and exclusively—to customer groups based on life stage (like students), professions (like healthcare workers), or affiliation (like the military).